val7304/flashcards/readme_ci.md

 ### CI/CD readiness
 - All unit and integration tests must pass before merge
-- Fully compatible with:
+- Fully compatible with other CICD platforms
-  - GitHub Actions
-  - Jenkins
-  - GitLab CI
 - CI scripts are centralized and reusable (`ci-scripts/`)

 ---